LIES told by your food addiction. My story.

 Yes, absolutely!
 The gym is my sanctuary.
 I found CrossFit in 2013, drank the Kool-aid.
 My love affair has been ever since the first sound of a barbell dropping.
 My weights, intensity, and volume have changed with my seasons.
 I no longer train like a competitive CrossFit athlete.
 Yes, its hard to beat the competitiveness out of me, but is absolutely necessary for longevity.

 I modify weights and movements to my needs.
 I listen to my body and rest when needed.
-Workout 5 days a week, rest 2.
-I get in about 13-15k steps a day.
-Also enjoy body building and orange theory!
+Workout 5-6 days a week.
+I get in over 15k steps a day.
+Also enjoy FUNctional lifting 😉 and orange theory!

 8.)
 What Piece of Advice Would You Give Someone Who Is Interested in Trying This Diet, But Hasn’t Taken the Leap Yet?